 - 2.1 The Trust expects all complainants to make reasonable attempts to seek an informal resolution. - 2.2 To investigate your complaint properly and fairly, we have implemented a staged approach.
-We anticipate that almost all complaints that arise will be resolved at Stage 1 or Stage 2 below. - 2.3 We expect our members of staff to be addressed in a respectful manner and for communication to remain calm at all times.
-The procedure under Part 3 will only be used on very rare occasions to deal with unreasonably persistent complainants or unreasonable complainant behaviour.
+We anticipate that almost all complaints that arise will be resolved at Stage 1 or Stage 2 below.

-- 2.4 Concerns or complaints should be brought to our attention as soon as possible.
-Any matter raised more than 6 months after the incident being complained of (or, where a series of associated incidents have occurred, within 6 months of the last of these incidents) will not be considered unless the Headteacher (read Principal or CEO) accepts that there are good reasons to explain the delay or the complaint is about a particularly serious matter. - 2.5 Where a complaint is received outside of term time, we will consider it to have been received on the first school day following the holiday period. - 2.6 On rare occasions a school may receive complaints from a number of parents relating to the same issue.
+- 2.3 As an employer, the Trust must consider the welfare and wellbeing of our all our staff.
+We expect our members of staff to be addressed in a respectful manner and for communication to remain calm at all times.
+The procedure under Part 3 will only be used on very rare occasions to deal with unreasonably persistent complainants or unreasonable complainant behaviour. - 2.4 Concerns or complaints should be brought to our attention as soon as possible.
+Any matter raised more than 6 months after the incident being complained of (or, where a series of associated incidents have occurred, within 6 months of the last of these incidents) will not be considered unless the Headteacher (read also Principal and/or CEO) accepts that there are good reasons to explain the delay or the complaint is about a particularly serious matter. - 2.5 Where a complaint is received outside of term time, we will consider it to have been received on the first school day following the holiday period. - 2.6 On rare occasions a school may receive complaints from a number of parents relating to the same issue.
 In order to deal with these complaints efficiently the school will follow the procedure set out in Part 4. - 2.7 If it becomes necessary to alter the time limits and deadlines set out within this procedure, you will be advised accordingly and given an explanation as to why this has been the case and provided with revised timescales.
 If other bodies are investigating aspects of the complaint, for example the police, local authority safeguarding teams or tribunals/courts, this may impact on our ability to adhere to the timescales within this procedure or result in the procedure being suspended until those public bodies have completed their investigations. - 2.8 Complainants should not approach individual local governors or trustees to raise concerns or complaints.
-They have no power to act on an individual basis and it may prevent them from considering complaints at later stages.
+They have no power to act on an individual basis and it may prevent them from considering complaints at later stages of this process.